philippfrenzel/yii2slidebars/README.md

  + Add to your meta viewport tag to your head.
  + Wrap your entire page design in an element with id #sb-site.
- + Create elements for your Slidebars, giving them a base class of .sb-slidebar.
  + Set the side of your Slidebars by adding modifier classes.
  + Add control classes to elements to use the Slidebars.
- + Include jQuery, slidebars.min.js and slidebars.min.css in your pages.
- + Call the $.slidebars() method.

 And finaly the view should look like this: